pattonsgirl/CEG3120/Projects/Project1/README.md

     - you may have realized that it is lame that the bot only runs when you run the program - it turns off if you disconnect or need to switch tasks.
     - In the real world, things are "always on", not waiting for Bob to turn his PC on and make sure the program is running.
     - **Research** some possible solutions that would solve this, and discuss why you think it would work.
+2. Check out the [Rubric](Rubric.md) to make sure you hit all elements

 ## Submission